andrewsantarin/react-auto-controlled/README.md

 ### Function Hooks
 Unlike a Class State Manager, a Hook only manages **one** slice of the state, similar to the React `useState` hook.
-You gain more control over which state you'd prefer to update.
-However, in spirit of the `useState` hook, you have to invoke the state modifer one by one if you want to update multiple states at once.
+By using Hooks, you gain more control over which state you'd prefer to update.
+However, in the spirit of `useState`, you have to invoke the state modifer one by one if you want to update multiple states at once.

 ```tsx
 import React, { useCallback } from 'react';